How a Healthcare Facility Saved Over $160,000 with ControlCom Connect Utility Monitoring

 The Investigation: Finding the Root Cause

-The data from ControlCom Connect proved invaluable during the investigation process.
-The monitoring system had recorded a detailed timeline of a routine power transfer:
+The recorded data settled the investigation quickly, because it held a second-by-second timeline of a routine power transfer:

 When presented with this evidence, the utility company conducted their own investigation and discovered the source of the error: one of their meters had become desynchronized.
 When the facility performed the routine power transfer, this timing discrepancy caused the system to incorrectly totalize the load, artificially inflating the demand reading.